scopenco/build-tools/README.md

 Running
 -------

-you can run sync.sh or you build script with args:
+you can run build.sh or you build script with args:
-> ./sync.sh
+> ./build.sh

+Detailed example in wiki.

 Questions?
 ----------